African Reference Alphabet

-The African Reference Alphabet is clearly related to the Africa Alphabet and reflected practice based on the latter (including use of IPA characters).
-The Niamey conference also built on work of a previous UNESCO-organized meeting on harmonization of transcriptions of African languages, that was held in Bamako, Mali, in 1966.
+Through the individual languages that were its basis, the African Reference Alphabet inherits from the Africa Alphabet and, like its predecessor, uses a number of IPA letters.
+The Niamey conference built on the work of a previous UNESCO-organized meeting, on harmonizing the transcriptions of African languages, that was held in Bamako, Mali, in 1966.

-1978 version
+1978 proposals

 Separate versions of the conference's report were produced in English and French.
 Different images of the alphabet were used in the two versions, and there are a number of differences between the two.